kittykatattack/learningPixi/README.md

 can use Pixi's loader to load Bitmap font XML files, the same way you load JSON or image files.

-**WARNING: The rest of this tutorial has not yet been updated to Pixi v3.0!
-I'm working on it, but until then much of the code ahead won't work as-is.
-Proceed with caution!**
-<a id='collision'></a>

 Collision detection
 --------------------------